pawelgrzybek/pawelgrzybek.com/content/posts/2020-04-12-mocking-functions-and-modules-with-jest.md

 });
 ```

 Much nicer, isn't it?
-Internally jest creates an AST (abstract syntax tree) for the module and then uses that to create a mock that conforms to original's exports.
+Internally Jest inspects the module and creates a mock that conforms to original's exports.
 Pretty neat!

 ## Hot tip — name your mock